RahulRewale/computer-vision/projects/object-detection/yolov1/README.md

 Contains code to train and evaluate the YOLO model

 #### voc_dataset: (not uploaded; create locally) <br/>
-A folder containing the Pascal VOC dataset obtained from https://www.kaggle.com/aladdinpersson/pascalvoc-yolo
+Folder containing the Pascal VOC dataset obtained from https://www.kaggle.com/aladdinpersson/pascalvoc-yolo

 #### archive-code-to-be-deleted: <br/>
 Ignore this folder; it contains old code